44% of older persons experience one or more of the nighttime symptoms of insomnia at least a few nights per week.

 Other factors affecting sleep are the circadian rhythms that coordinate the timing of our bodily functions, including sleep ─ and seniors tend to become sleepier in the early evening and wake earlier in the morning, as compared to younger adults.
 This pattern is called “advanced sleep phase syndrome”.

-What causes senior sleep problems?
+What causes sleep problems in seniors?

 A number of things can cause sleep problems.
 By the time an adult is over 65 years old, his or her sleep-wake cycle may not work as well as it did when he or she was younger.
 As we age, the body makes less growth hormone and melatonin, the chemicals and hormones that help us sleep well.
 Some lifestyle habits, such as smoking and drinking alcohol or caffeinated drinks, can cause sleep problems, as can illness, pain, or medications.
 Additional causes can include: